badgerman11/MMM-SmokedMirror/README.md

   position: 'top_center', // you may choose any location
   config: {
     stationID: 488, // the station ID to check the pollution for
-    pollutionType: 'PM2,5' // tupe of the pollution to show }
+    pollutionType: 'PM2,5' // type of the pollution to show }
 }
 ```
 ### StationID
 Go to your station at [GIOŚ](http://powietrze.gios.gov.pl/pjp/station/search)
-Use the part behind /station_details/info/ for your station.
+Use the ID from URL (digits after /station_details/info/) for your station.
 For example http://powietrze.gios.gov.pl/pjp/current/station_details/info/544 would be:
 ```
   stationID: 544